Foreigners remain net buyers of S. Korean stocks in November | Yonhap News Agency

 Foreigners remain net buyers of S. Korean stocks in November

 SEOUL, Dec.
-7 (Yonhap) -- Foreign investors remained net buyers of South Korean stocks in November, extending their buying spree for a second straight month, partly thanks to the weak U.S. dollar, data showed Monday.
+10 (Yonhap) -- Foreign investors extended a net purchase of South Korean equities for the second consecutive month in November, supported by hopes of a global economic recovery from the coronavirus pandemic, the central bank said Thursday.

-Foreigners bought a net 6.12 trillion won (US$5.6 billion) worth of local stocks in November, according to the data from the Financial Supervisory Service (FSS).
+Foreigners bought a net US$5.52 billion worth of local stocks last month, compared with a net purchase of $1.38 billion in October, according to the Bank of Korea (BOK).

-British investors net purchased 2.2 trillion won worth of stocks, while American investors bought a net 989 billion won last month, according to the FSS.
+Offshore investors became net sellers of Korean bonds worth $450 million last month, the BOK said.

-As of end-November, local stocks held by foreign investors came to 675.2 trillion won, accounting for 30.8 percent of South Korea's market capitalization.
+Meanwhile, volatility in South Korea's currency rose in November from the previous month, the central bank said.

 kdh@yna.co.kr